jahagirdar/RepData_PeerAssessment1/PA1_template.md

 *A:* Total of 2304 rows have missing values in the dataset.

 *Q:* Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc. Create a new dataset that is equal to the original dataset but with the missing data filled in.
-*A:* We will be using the mean of the interval group.
+*A:* We will be using the mean of the interval group to fill in the missing values..

 ```r